 The Thundershirt is undeniably a hit with many pup parents, with the top marks being:

-- Drug-free relief: Not every dog needs medication, and having a chemical-free solution like the Thundershirt is a major win with many fur families.
+- Drug-free relief: Not every dog needs medication, and having a chemical-free solution like the constant pressure the Thundershirt provides is a major win with many fur families.

 - Machine washable: It’s hard to beat the ease of tossing the garment in the wash for cleaning.
 This is especially handy if your pup is mess-prone, like puppies or seniors.